Purgenta889/robloxplayniteguide/README.md

 You have now successfully added Roblox as a game on Playnite!

 # FAQ
-## Why Not Simply Add The RobloxPlayerBeta.exe?
+## Why Not Simply Add The `RobloxPlayerBeta.exe`?
 This will only work temporarily.
-Once the Roblox Player updates, the version will change, changing the directory of the RobloxPlayerBeta.exe.
+Once the Roblox Player updates, the version will change, changing the directory of the `RobloxPlayerBeta.exe`.
 As a result, you'll have to manually change the directory every single time.
 This isn't great for people who want seamless setups, such as couch gaming.